mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 ### Mistranslation

 Mistranslation occurs when meaning is lost between the source language and the target language.
-This can be caused accidentally by a lack of context for where a translation will be placed within a user interface (very common in software localization), a translator’s lack of subject matter expertise, or intentionally due to user interface text constraints.
+This can be caused accidentally by a lack of context for where a translation will be placed within a user interface (very common in software localization), a translator’s lack of subject matter expertise, or intentionally due to user interface text constraints (e.g., truncation).

 ![Mistranslation bug](/assets/images/l10n_errors/mistranslation.png)